‘ARK: Survival Evolved’ PC Update Puts Limits On Tribes And Tamed Dinos, Lets You Tame Snakes

 The giant snakes in ARK: Survival Evolved called Titanoboas have been one of the few creatures that players could not tame.
 This was due to the impact the complex nature of their movement had on the game’s performance.
 Studio Wildcard is confident that recent optimizations have removed this issue and have added the ability to tame the creature.

 How to tame the Titaonboa is the question though.
-Studio Wildcard isn’t dropping hints beyond Community Manager Jen letting everyone know via Twitter that it is not a knockout tame and the process is unlike any other creature in the game.
+Studio Wildcard isn’t dropping hints beyond Community Manager Jen letting everyone know via Twitter that it is not a knockout tame, and the process is unlike any other creature in the game.

 Tribe Limits